zhuy16/learning_notes/00_forBiologistBeginners.md

 # misconception
 1. Computational analysis is not easy, it takes a lot of time.
 2. It works very different ways from biological research experiments.
-You may spend days to debug to find that an lack/more black space caused your code not runing. it is not a waste of time.
+You may spend days to debug to find that an lack/extra blank space that caused your code not runing.
+This is not a waste of time.
 3. You need a master certificate?
 No, just learn from your work on it.
 Most conversion happens this way.
 You need youtube and google, you need to find the right keyword to get your answer.
 4. Organization is important.
 You will find yourself lost in massive file systems if you are not careful pay attention to those tools that help you to organize.